 Non Typical But Still Essential ‘To Do List’ in Bali

-Some people come to Bali to celebrate their honeymoon, others for self-discovering trips, to survive the winter, to forget about cold weather and snow.
+Some people come to Bali to celebrate their honeymoon, others for self-discovering trips, survive the winter, and forget about cold weather and snow.
 Others for yoga tours or just relaxing.
 But honestly, you do not even need a reason to come to Bali.
 The Indonesian island always waits for you with open arms.
 It is a truly magical island, which appeals to billions of people.

-We have completed a to do list in Bali and It includes a lot of activities so you can experience some new emotions and definitely leave a pleasant aftertaste about Bali.
+We have completed a to-do list in Bali.
+It includes a lot of activities, so you can experience some new emotions and leave a pleasant aftertaste about Bali.

 One of the main reasons why people come to Bali is this extreme activity — surfing.
-On island almost every person has a surfboard and a wetsuit.
-It’s a shame not to try it when you have ideal surfing conditions and amazing ocean.
+On the island, almost every person has a surfboard and a wetsuit.
+It’s a shame not to try it when you have ideal surfing conditions and a fantastic ocean.

-If you’re a ‘newbie’ we recommend starting with the Kuta coast.
-Due to the foam which washes up after the wave, it makes it much easier to stand up on the board for the first time.
+If you’re a ‘newbie,’ we recommend starting with the Kuta coast.
+The foam which washes up after the wave makes it much easier to stand up on the board for the first time.
 If you are feeling more confident, you should go to Canggu.
-Both has plenty surfing schools, so you can find something for yourself.
+Both have plenty of surfing schools so that you can find something for yourself.

 Diving in Amed

-Once you’ve explored the surface of the water attractions, you shouldn’t miss a chance to see what does it look like to be below.
-If you like discovering the underwater world, you should definitely visit Amed — its breathtaking coral reefs and variety of extraordinary creatures deserve your attention.
+Once you’ve explored the surface of the water attractions, you shouldn’t miss seeing what it looks like to be below.
+If you like discovering the underwater world, you should visit Amed — its breathtaking coral reefs and a variety of extraordinary creatures deserve your attention.

 Diving sites in Amed:

 - Jemeluk and Uyah Reef — coral reefs, inhabited by various animals

-- The Pyramid — special project of growing artificial reef on pyramids dropped around 20 years ago, after the real reef dying due to water temperature changes
+- The Pyramid — a unique project of growing artificial reef on pyramids dropped around 20 years ago, after the real reef dying due to water temperature changes